fabio-muramatsu/PPTSectionIndicator/README.md

 ## Usage instructions

 Once you divide the presentation in sections and specify the settings, press the “Start” button to begin.
-This tool works in three steps, in an attempt to balance flexibility with usability.
+This tool works in two steps, as explained below.

 ### Step 1: Formatting